 Butter lends fat and flavour to food and is often used as a spread on bread, to dress cooked vegetables or meats, or as a cooking or baking ingredient.
 The non-dairy butter alternatives available are either made from vegetable oils, coconut or nut butters like peanut butter, or almond butter.
-You can check out our Natural Vegan High Protein Peanut Butter Spread, for a creamy and high protein peanut butter spread option.

 Eating less meat is not only better for your health but also for the environment.
 Mock meat comes very close to replicating the taste and texture of meat.
 You can find mock meat in the form of bacon, sausages, burger patties, and pork.
 You can also opt for tofu or tempeh.
 They also make for a great meat substitute.
 Another good alternative are soy nuggets, which taste great in curries and any dish that needs a meat substitute.
-You can try our Vegan Meat Jackfruit Curry.

 Cheese is one of those items that we have developed an addiction to.
 People love cheese, whether it is sprinkled over pasta, added in a sandwich, or simply served with some crackers and wine.
 Luckily, there are some delicious, and quite real-tasting, cheeses that do not contain dairy, so you can enjoy a pizza without worrying about any digestive problems.
 It is easier to replicate the texture and even the flavour of soft cheese.
 You can find soy and nut-based versions of cream cheese, as well as dairy-free, gluten-free and soy-free versions made from a blend of vegetable oils, tapioca starch and pea protein isolate.
 You can also make homemade cream cheese or soft crumbly cheese using almonds or cashews.